The Victoria Falls is a grand natural spectacle and one of the most popular vacation travel destinations in Southern Africa.

 Combining a visit to the Victoria Falls with a few nights on safari in Botswana’s Chobe National Park is a great way to experience one of the world's natural wonders and enjoy one of Africa’s greatest safari destinations.
 The transfer from either Victoria Falls or Livingstone to Chobe is only about an hour and a half in duration.

 Victoria Falls is a destination that caters to travelers in all budget categories.
-Whether your budget allows for a comfortable three star hotel or an ultra-luxurious lodges set on the banks of the mighty Zambezi River, you will be spoilt for choice when considering the various available options.
+Whether your budget allows for a comfortable three star hotel or an ultra-luxurious lodges set on the banks of the mighty Zambezi River, you will be spoiled for choice when considering the various available options.

 A few daily commercial flights connect Johannesburg to both the town of Victoria Falls in Zimbabwe as well as the town of Livingstone in Zambia.
 These flight are about an hour and forty minutes in duration.
 From Livingstone or Victoria Falls airports, a short transfer of between fifteen and twenty-five minutes brings guests to their overnight destination.